Dialect card

 A dialect card (方言札, hōgen fuda) was a type of card used in a punishment system of Japanese regional schools in the post-Meiji period to promote the Tokyo dialect of Japanese over other Japanese dialects and other Japonic languages.
-A student who spoke in dialect would be forced to wear the card until another student also spoke in dialect, and then it would pass to the new transgressor; the student wearing it at the end of the school day received corporal punishment by the teachers.
+A student who spoke in dialect would be forced to wear the card until another student also spoke in dialect, and then it would pass to the new transgressor; the student wearing it at the end of the school day received corporal punishment by the teachers or would receive deductions from their grades at the end of the school year.

 Background

 During the Edo period under the Tokugawa shogunate, most Japanese people could not travel outside of their home domain.
 As a result, regional Japanese dialects were relatively isolated and became increasingly distinct.
 After the Meiji Restoration the government, in emulation of the European nation states, sought to create a standard Japanese speech.
 A Tokyo dialect, specifically that of the upper-class Yamanote area, became the model for Standard Japanese, widely used in schools, publishing, and radio broadcasting.
 By the early twentieth century, the Ministry of Education and other authorities instituted various policies to reduce or suppress regional differences.